-JOHANN STRAUSS, JR. wrote his first waltz when he was six.
+Johann Strauss, Jr. (1825-1899) wrote his first waltz when he was six.
 It was 36 bars long, and he later published it under the title Erster Gedanke (“First Thoughts”).
 As a boy, Strauss secretly studied the violin with the concertmaster of his father’s orchestra.
 But his father, though a successful musician himself, would have none of his son’s musical daydreaming.
 Young Johann would be a respectable banker, not a salon orchestra leader.
 When Johann, Jr. was 17, Johann, Sr. left his wife and family for an attractive young seamstress (and had seven more children whose career aspirations he could frustrate!)

 Sadly for banking, Johann immediately set about studying music seriously.
 (Similarly liberated, Johann’s younger brothers Josef and Eduard also became successful musicians.)
 Strauss took violin lessons from the répétiteur of the ballet orchestra at Vienna’s Court Opera and studied composition and theory with the choirmaster of St. Stephen’s – the city’s largest and most important cathedral – who had a brisk side-business as a theater composer.
 At 19, Strauss formed an orchestra and, after making his debut, immediately became his father’s greatest rival.